cnsuhao/engine1/docs/Markdown/Interface.md

 #### Engine State

 An engine state file is the exact state of the engine written into an xml file.
-Once loaded, the engine is instatly ready to process instructions.
+Once loaded, the engine is instantly ready to process instructions.
 You can specify an xml file on disk, or a state object held in memory.
 You can optionally specify a specific simulation time for the engine to use as its initial simulation time.
 If no time is provided, the simulation time that is in the state file will be used.